jedahan/kickstarter/readme.md

 You can use `ksr help` for a quick reference of all the commands, or `ksr help [command]` for more details about a particular command.

+## Installation

+This has only been tested on python 3.5.
+It requires the click module, which can be installed with `pip install click`

 ## Commands

 ### project